yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 built-in plotting functions, `matplotlib` in Python... these are libraries that make it easy to do *particular kinds of plotting*.
 They will have built-in functions to make producing certain kind of graphics very simple.
-Generating a complete bar chart might require only one line of code.
+Generating a complete bar chart might require only one line of code, or the click of one button.

 This is not the case in D3.
 D3 is output-neutral; this means that every graphic requires quite a bit of explicit coding to give direction to our web browser.
-On the one hand, this means that producing even simply graphics will at first seem very laborious.
+On the one hand, this means that producing even simple graphics will at first seem very laborious.
 On the other hand, because D3 is not prescriptive, you can quite literally do anything with it.
 Where dedicated plotting and mapping libraries break down quite quickly when you want to do something other than what they're intended to do, D3 will have no complaint when you try to push